oleggromov/module/README.md

 # TODO

-* simplify Module._wait, Module._check
+* drag the _load method outside of the Module class
+* make code testable and write tests
 * move PubSub dependency outwards
-* make code testable and write tests
 * decide if it is useful to handle module dynamic reloading and what to do in that case
 * check for circular dependencies
 * support for recurring module() calls